Who is eligible for health coverage?

 - Qualifying Adult (see definition below)

-- Child(ren) ( natural children, step children, foster children, legally adopted children, and children placed for adoption) to the end of the calendar year in which they turn 26, provided they are not eligible for group health coverage elsewhere.
+- Child(ren) ( natural children, step children, foster children, legally adopted children, and children placed for adoption) to the end of the calendar year in which they turn 26.

 - Unmarried child(ren) of the employee or the employee's spouse of any age when such children are incapable of self-support because of a total and permanent disability; and